 It starts with a demographical study of this layer which throws a lot of information related to their lifestyle, expenses, family requirements, affiliations, social needs, and intrinsic motivations.

-2. Rewards & Recognition to be more inclusive and linked to direct monetization
+2. Rewards & recognition to be more inclusive and linked to direct monetization

 Blue-collar workers are employees and are no different in their desires to be respected and valued.
 Organizations can build more inclusive R&R platforms, where they get evaluated and appreciated in the same league as managerial employees.

-3. Upskilling of Employees
+3. Upskilling of employees

 SiO places the responsibility for the career growth of shop-floor employees and staff on the line manager, HRBP, and the individual.
-There are programs where skilled labour is being turned into trainers and subject matter experts.
+There are programs where skilled labor is being turned into trainers and subject matter experts.
 These interventions give them a sense of self-worth, job security, and higher job satisfaction.

-4. Taking care of their Health & Wellbeing
+4. Taking care of their health & wellbeing

 Some companies have run programs for up-skilling spouses of workers to enable them to have alternate sources of income to contribute to the family income and improve the standard of living.